Birds of Kauai Feature image

 Appearance

-Lavender waxbill is a small, slender bird with a long tail and a red bill with eye patches.
-The male has bright lavender plumage with black wings and tail, and the female is olive green with a lavender belly.
+Lavender waxbill is a small slender bird with a long tail and a red bill with eye patches.
+Male bird has bright lavender plumage with black wings and tail.
+Female is olive green with a lavender belly.

 Habitat

-This waxbill[4] live in various habitats, including urban areas, forests, and woodlands.
+This waxbill[4] live in various habitats that includes urban areas, forests, and woodlands.
 They prefer to live in areas with quick access to grass seeds and dense vegetation.

 Behavior

-They are social birds often seen in small flocks, searching the ground for seeds.
-They are very active birds, constantly moving for food.
-They are also known for their musical skills.
+They are social birds are seen in small flocks in search of seeds on the ground.
+They are very active birds and are constantly moving for food.
+These birds are known for their musical skills.

 Diet

-Lavender finch’s diet includes a variety of seeds, nuts, small insects, and fruits.
-They are also fresh eaters.
+Their diet include seeds, nuts, fruits, and small insects.
+They are fresh eaters.

 Nesting

-These birds construct their cup-shaped nests from leaves, twigs, and grass on trees.
-The female lavender lays 4-6 eggs in the nest.
-The eggs hatch after about 12 days.
-The young birds of red-tailed waxbill leave the nest after about 14 days.
+These birds construct cup-shaped nests from leaves, twigs, and grass on trees.
+Female lavender lays 4-7 eggs in her nest.
+Eggs hatch after about 12 days.
+And young birds leave their nest after about 14 days.

 Common Waxbill